-5. Petitioner contends that granting this Petition will not adversely affect the public interest, the integrity of the courts, or the confidence of the public in the legal profession.
-Further, Petitioner contends that the granting of this Petition will not hinder the administration of justice.
+5. Petitioner contends that granting this petition will not adversely affect the public interest, the integrity of the courts, or the confidence of the public in the legal profession.
+Further, petitioner contends that granting this Petition will not hinder the administration of justice.